Folder redirection

-In computing, and specifically in the context of Microsoft Windows operating systems, Microsoft refers to Folder Redirection when automatically re-routing I/O to/from standard folders (directories) to use storage elsewhere on a network.
+In computing, and specifically in the context of Microsoft Windows, folder redirection refers to automatically re-routing to or from standard folders to use storage elsewhere on a network.

-It is often used in an office network environment, to ensure that users do not store data locally, when a network device is the preferred storage location.
+It is often used in an office network environment to ensure that users do not store data locally when a network device is the preferred storage location.
 Folder Redirection allows saving data regardless of storage location and separates user data from profile data decreasing the time required to log on.